twitter/bijection/README.md

 * `bijection-avro`
 * `bijection-hbase`

 Every artifact is published against Scala `"2.10"` and `"2.11"`.
+We currently publish a subset of bijection's modules against Scala `"2.12"`.
+Bijection modules - bijection-util and bijection-scrooge depend on other projects to publish 2.12 artifacts and currently aren't being published.
 To pull in the jars, make sure to add your desired scala version as a suffix, ie:

-`bijection-core_2.10` or `bijection-core_2.11`
+`bijection-core_2.10` or `bijection-core_2.11` or `bijection-core_2.12`.

 ## Chat
 [![Gitter](https://badges.gitter.im/twitter/bijection.svg)](https://gitter.im/twitter/bijection?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)